goproxyio/goproxy/README.md

 # GOPROXY

-A global proxy for go modules.
+A global proxy for go modules. see: [goproxy.io](https://goproxy.io)

 ## Build